aeternity/documentation-hub/docs/tutorials/README.md

 **More tutorials are coming!**

-To edit this page, go here: https://github.com/aeternity/tutorials/edit/master/README.md
+To edit this page, you go here: https://github.com/aeternity/tutorials/blob/master/README.md